brockero/brockero.github.io/README.md

 # brockero.github.io Change Log

+#2016-10-26
+- Added in Resume content
+- Uploaded new resume and link changes
+- Updated CSS to reflect new resume styles

 #2016-10-25
 - Updated structure of coursework section on Resume to use text columns instead of grid columns
 - Changed some CSS for efficient alignment